jacomacena/pos_arch/README.md

 Script that will facilitate the post installation of Arch Linux with I3 graphical environment.

-After command "arch-chroot / mnt"
+After command "arch-chroot /mnt /bin/bash"

 Steps: